Hydrotechnical Engineering

 Watch a recording of the webcast featuring our faculty members sharing their observations on the impact of the recent BC natural disasters.

-Six years after Mount Polley mine disaster, new study reveals ongoing problems
+Years after Mount Polley disaster, study reveals ongoing problems

 Six years ago – on August 4, 2014 – the Mount Polley mine spill released 24 million cubic metres of waste.
 The spill flowed into Hazeltine Creek, Quesnel Lake, and other waterways in the Likely, B.C. area and is by far the largest mine waste spill in Canadian history.
 In the years that followed, tests […]